 - Letters of Recommendation: Submit contact information for three to four people familiar with your intellectual and creative ability, academic record, and/or professional experience.
 They’ll get an automated email linking to a recommendation form.

 - Test Scores: We require Graduate Record Examination (GRE) scores for the Media Studies Master’s and PhD programs, but they are optional for all other programs.
 We recommend minimum scores of 153 on the Verbal section, 150 on the Quantitative section, and 4.0 on the Analytical Writing Section.
 We also require Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores for non-native speakers (see below).
-Scores must be less than 2 years old at the time of application.
+TOEFL and IELTS scores must be less than 2 years old at the time of application.
+GRE scores must be less than 5 years old.
 In addition to self-reporting your test scores in the online application, you must also send the official report of your test scores directly to the UO code 4846.

 - International students must also provide:

 - Proof of Financial Support: According to U.S. federal regulations, nonimmigrant international students must provide supporting financial documents, bank statements, and/or proof of support from a sponsoring agency.
 Learn more about requirements for international students.

 - Proof of Language Proficiency: This is required for admission to UO.
 You can prove proficiency through one of these three methods:

 - TOEFL Score: The SOJC requires a minimum score of 600 (paper test) or 100 (online test).

 - IELTS Score: The UO requires a minimum Academic score of at least 7.0 overall band.